 Averted in the 1970s series of the same name starring David McCallum.
 The title character maintains his composure and sense of ethics throughout the show.

-Mocked, as was everything else, in the infamous Stargate SG-1 episode "200".
+Mocked, as was everything else, in the Stargate SG-1 episode "200".
 In a flashback (not seen in the previous episodes), O'Neill becomes invisible due to an alien device.
 His subsequent pranks include leaving the room so that Carter is left talking to an empty chair, falling asleep and snoring in a room where Daniel is having a meeting, driving up to the base entrance and placing his dog behind the wheel to confuse the soldiers, and spying on Carter when she takes a shower.

 In the "Wishing Well" episode of Supernatural, a boy wishes to become invisible so he can spy on women in the shower.
-It fails, due to the kid's complete lack of reflex and agility.
+It fails, due to the kid's lack of reflex and agility.

 In The X-Files episode "Je Souhaite," a guy is talking to a genie about what he wants for his last wish, and it's pretty clear that he's going to be an invisible jerkass.

 Anson Stokes: I wish that I could turn invisible... at will.

 Anson Stokes: No, no. This is perfect.
 Yeah, I could have an advantage that nobody else on earth can have.
 I can, um, you know, spy and learn secret information, pick up stock tips.